tpascarella/sr50/docs/fi-stages/stage-2.md

 ### - (Active Income > Lifestyle Expenses) + Savings

-Stage 2 happens once active income is greater than current lifestyle expenses, but *now* this person has some Runway underneath them.
+Stage 2 happens once active income is greater than current lifestyle expenses, but *now* this person has some Runway to fall back on.

 Stage 2 is a moderately comfortable place to be, you have a small buffer between you and the money cliff, but you still have no passive income and are completely reliant on your paycheck.

 :::info

-Many people believe that getting to Stage 2 and maxing out their retirement accounts means you are doing *everything you can* to be financially responsible (almost as if they don't know of anything past this stage...)
+Many people believe that getting to Stage 2 and maxing out their retirement accounts means you are doing *everything you can* to be financially responsible.
+>Almost as if they don't know of anything past this stage...

-Do not get complacent at this stage!
-There is still a lot of work to be done.
+Do not get complacent at Stage 2, there is still much to do!

 :::